-“My cycles are much milder now.
-My elevated moods are more predictable and I can still sleep properly and focus my extra energy when elevated.
+“My cycles are much milder now,” he says.
+“My elevated moods are more predictable, and I can still sleep properly and focus my extra energy when elevated.
 My depressions are less intense, and when depressed I can still be interested in my hobbies and friends.
 Everything is much more predictable and easy to deal with.”

 In short, Hessen came to keto eating for the weight loss, but he is staying for its positive impact on his mental health.

-He was diagnosed in 2014 with bipolar II disorder when he was working in Finland and suddenly began rapidly shifting between hypomania and depression almost weekly.
+He was diagnosed in 2014 with bipolar II disorder, a milder but still serious form of bipolar disorder, when he was working in Finland and suddenly began rapidly shifting between hypomania and depression almost weekly.
 He feels now that the condition has likely been with him for most of his life.

-He posts regularly now on ketogenic forums on Reddit, sharing his experience with others who are contemplating doing the diet for mental health reasons.
+He posts regularly on ketogenic forums on Reddit, sharing his experience with others who are contemplating doing the diet for mental health reasons.

 “I am always really careful not to raise any false expectations.
 The diet is by no means a cure for the chronic illness that bipolar is.
-However, the diet is a great tool to help manage it,” he says.
+However, the diet is a great tool to help manage it,” he says.2